influxdata/docs-v2/content/influxdb/cloud/reference/internals/security.md

 ### Monitoring, logging, and alerting

-- Continuous monitoring and metrics analysis of InfluxDB Cloud environments.
+InfluxData continuously monitors and analyzes metrics from InfluxDB Cloud environments.

 - Services are carefully monitored to ensure performance and availability, and to detect anomalies.
 - Application logging, performance, and observability data are gathered and used for event analysis, capacity planning, alerting, and instrumentation.
   Access to these logs and operator interfaces is controlled by group access permissions, and provided only to teams that require access to deliver InfluxDB Cloud services.